Junos16/Notes/Unions of Sets.md

-If there are two sets then it might be meaningful to ask whether can combine
+Given two different sets we might want to combine them.
+The new set would contain all the elements in both these sets.